LIVING THE CATHOLIC FAITH IN THE 3RD MILLENIUM

 15th Sunday of Ordinary Time - Something Very Near to Us

 The mystery of God-With-Us is the final, fullest proof of God's desire to become Someone very near to us.
-In Jesus, the Word becomes our flesh.
+In Jesus, the Word of God becomes our flesh.
 Every facet of His human journey speaks to us of the nearness of God.
-He walked with His Father, not only in the Temple, but in the carpenter shop, at the family table, in the desert and on the mountain top.
+He walked with us not only in the Temple, but in the carpenter shop, at the family table, in the desert and on the mountain top.
 He recognized the image of the Father in the members of His family, in the townspeople of Nazareth, in the poor, the lepers, the crippled, the deaf and the blind who flocked to Him.
-He enfleshed the compassion of God in His reaching out to the tax collector, the prostitute, the Samaritan woman at the well, the thief on the cross.
+He embodied the very compassion of God in His reaching out to the tax collector, the prostitute, the Samaritan woman at the well, the thief on the cross.

-The inescapable lesson for us is simple, and yet sometimes disturbing: as our first reading proclaims, the presence and the love of our God is "something very near" to us - already in our hearts and in our mouths; we feel it and are touched and moved by it in the ordinary events, people and places of every day.
+The inescapable lesson for us is simple, and yet sometimes disturbing.
+As our first reading proclaims the presence and the love of our God is "something very near" to us.
+It is already in our hearts and in our mouths.
+We feel it and are touched and moved by it in the ordinary events, people and places of every day.
 These events, these people and these places may not often be the kind where we would expect to meet our God.
 He is often uncomfortably near us in situations and persons where we would prefer not to see Him.

-At the heart of the Gospel message is the challenge to lose ourselves in concern for others.
-If we truly love every other person as Jesus has loved us, then we don't look at risk, or color, or public opinion, or all of the other excuses for walking away.
+Christ challenges us to lose ourselves in concern for others.
+If we truly love as Jesus has loved us, then we don't look at risk, or color, or public opinion, or all of the other excuses for walking away.

-Jesus calls us to be a compassionate people, not only celebrating our joys together, but also to take on the trials and sufferings each one of us has to bear.
-The mission of the Gospel is one that constantly reminds us that together all things are possible.
+Jesus calls us to be a compassionate people, not only to celebrate our joys together, but also to take on the trials and sufferings each one of us has to bear.
+The message of the Gospel constantly reminds us that together all things are possible.
 No longer is our relationship to God a one-on-One proposition.
-God is our Father and we are His children - together we are a Family, a community.
-We relate to Him only in communion with one another.
-When one of us is hurting or in pain, we all hurt… we all cry out.
+God is our Father and we are His children.
+Together we are a family, a community.
+We relate to God only in communion with one another.
 When one has reason to celebrate, we are all filled with joy.
+When one of us is hurting or in pain, we all hurt and we all cry out.

-That is precisely the challenge of authentic love of God.
-It is as close to us as our dearest friend, or our worst enemy; we see it in the bright shining eyes of children on a summer playground, and in the dirty hands and faces of the poor and oppressed; it touches us in our greatest joys and in our deepest sorrow.
+The love of God is as close to us as our dearest friend, or our worst enemy.
+We see it in the bright shining eyes of children on a summer playground and in the dirty hands and faces of the poor and oppressed.
+It touches us in our greatest joys and in our deepest sorrow.
 It is never farther away than our next breath, or sigh, or burst of laughter.